WLD Sessions 2023

 We are excited to welcome you to campus for Cornell World Languages Day.
 The day will be packed with fun activities around languages, cultures, and all things global.
 To structure your day, you will select one track during your online registration (each track has 3 sessions).
 The tracks are listed below, along with session descriptions.
 We look forward to meeting you on October 21!

 Experience Africa through the lens of language learning

 You’ve probably heard “hakuna matata” “safari” and “simba.”
 Did you know these words and phrases are from an African language?
 In this session, we will practice greetings and simple phrases in Yoruba and Swahili.
 Greetings are essential to establish rapport in the African context.
-The session will also answer questions on what it means to learn an African language at Cornell.
+So join us to find out what “kaarọ“ “mama mi“ or “bawo ni“ mean.
+The session will also answer questions on what it means to learn an African language at a university.
 Be prepared to dance to African music!